Nonverbal Communication: A Hidden Lever for Social Performance and Inclusion in the Workplace

 Embedding CSR into a company’s broader strategy means transforming it into a true agent of change.
 It prompts critical questions: How can we address economic and environmental challenges more responsibly?
 How can we infuse human values into every interaction, whether verbal or nonverbal?

 What sets genuinely committed companies apart isn’t just what they say—it’s what they do, and more importantly, what they show through their behavior.
 Words may fade, but actions and gestures linger in memory.
+For these actions and gestures to be understood beyond the immediate context, they must also be translated into clear, faithful narratives that reflect the reality of the field rather than abstract commitments.

 CSR is far more than an environmental pledge—it shapes how companies relate to employees, partners, and society at large.
 At the heart of sustainable development, CSR weaves together environmental stewardship, economic resilience, and human-centered management to create shared value.
 Yet behind the policies and bold declarations lies a quieter, more nuanced dimension: nonverbal communication.

 This invisible realm—comprising gestures, glances, and postures—plays a fundamental role in team dynamics and the integration of diverse individuals.
-By exploring how “nonverbal champions,” such as individuals with ADD or mental disabilities, transform interactions, we uncover how this form of communication can powerfully elevate CSR initiatives.
+By exploring how “nonverbal champions,” such as individuals with ADhD or mental disabilities, transform interactions, we uncover how this form of communication can powerfully elevate CSR initiatives.

 Emerging in the 1970s and gaining traction in response to social expectations, CSR has become indispensable for companies navigating the demands of modern stakeholders.
 Its scope today goes far beyond green practices or published impact reports.
 It redefines organizational culture, encouraging deeper human connections and bringing visibility to often-overlooked talents.